-Official Document FS.46 - Network Equipment Security Assurance Scheme Audit Guidelines source code dedicated for a Network Product is appropriately reviewed in accordance with an appropriate coding standard.
-If feasible, the review should also be implemented by means of utilizing a Source Code Analysis Tool and automation where appropriate.

-The goal is to help reduce the risk of software issues that could introduce vulnerabilities in the Network Product.
+Statements fro om NESAS FS.16 Guidelines REQ-IMP-01 Source Code Review REQ-IMP-01Source Code ReviewThe Equipment Vendor shall ensure that new and changed source code dedicated for a Network Product is appropriately reviewed in accordance with an appropriate coding standard.
+If feasible, the review should also be implemented by means of utilizing a Source Code Analysis Tool and automation where appropriate.The goal is to help reduce the risk of software issues that could introduce vulnerabilities in the Network Product.
 An example of a best practice coding standard is Carnegie-Mellon, SEI CERT.

-First, the Equipment Vendor needs to declare what programming languages are used to develop the products in scope of the process audit.
-These are product specific; therefore, a representative sample of programming languages should be selected during the audit.
+If develop the products in scope of the process audit.
+These are product specific; therefore a representative sample of programming languages should be selected during the audit.
 Then, two aspects are important: the process for code review (that could be manual and/or automatic), and that there is a coding standard for these reviews.

-- The coding guidelines (including any industry standards used) for all the programming languages used in the development of the products in scope of the audit. - A documented process which mandates a code review.
-The process can be manual/automatic and describe a process to resolve the bugs identified, and how to verify them.
-The process description shall include supportive materials (e.g., code review checklists) in accordance with an appropriate coding standard. - Description of the tools used to perform the source code analysis.

-- That the coding guidelines (and any industry standards used) are available for all the programming languages used in development. - That the coding guidelines (and any industry standards) are available and accessible to the developers. - The process followed to perform manual code reviews, resolution of the bugs, and reverification of the code before the code is merged. - The automatic code reviews performed with the help of the code analysis tools and how often the tools are updated. - How the results from the tools are dealt with, in case of false positives and in case of the true positive bugs found. - If there is any mandatory verification to ascertain that the bugs are resolved before the code is allowed to be merged. - Whether any free and open-source software (FOSS) used was reviewed by the
+Expected input Description of the tools used to perform the source code analysis.
+Expected output The Auditor shall verify: That the coding guidelines (and any industry standards used) are available for a the programming languages used in development.
+That the coding guidelines (and any industry standards) are available and accessible to the developers. • The process followed to perform manual code reviews, resolution of the bugs, and reverification of the code before the code is merged. • The automatic code reviews performed with the help of the code analysis tools and how often the tools are updated.
+How the results from the tools are dealt with, in case of false positives and in case of the true positive bugs found.